mikecm1/empyr.com/index.md

 show_news: true
 show_staff: true
 show_mainfeatures: true
 primary_body_copy_headline: Advertise on the best sites & apps, <br> only pay for in-store sales.
 second_button:
   text: Learn More
   link: "/"
 textline: Primary home page
+primary_body_copy_subtext: Accelerate in-store revenue with card-linked offer campaigns on our exclusive publisher network.
+There’s no charge for clicks or impressions, and purchases are tracked in real-time, providing full online to offline attribution.
 menu:
   navigation:
     identifier: _index